GaloisInc/VERSE-OpenSUT/CONTRIBUTING.md

 * code should be written to be read, and not to make writing more convenient; assume that the person reading the code is you in a year
 * comments are critical, and should prioritize explaining why rather than what
 * similarly, good commit messages are required; good commit messages explain why a change was made (including links to issues where appropriate or reference to observed incorrect behaviors that may inform others who see similar failures) (more on this in [Git guidelines](#git-guidelines))
-* strive to make error states unrepresentable (but not at the expense of clarity)
 * advanced development tools are great, but should not be required to develop a project
 * libraries should not call exit or produce console output (unless initiating a truly mandatory crash); libraries should not have fatal crashes
 * prefer library-first development (the functionality of any program should be available as a library)